Posted July 31st, 2015 by & filed under Top News, SWC Blog.

 The Difference Between Coaching and Therapy: One Person’s View I am a licensed Psychologist, and I now hold a certificate in Life Coaching.
 You can Google “What is the difference between therapy and coaching?
 And read about it for a week, but here are my thoughts.
 In therapy (or psychotherapy, or counseling), the focus tends to…

-Posted July 25th, 2015 by & filed under Valuable Posts on working in the Mental Health Profession, Counseling at SWC, Top News, Reflections from President Nolan, Featured.
+Posted July 25th, 2015 by & filed under Valuable Posts on working in the Mental Health Profession, Counseling Program at SWC, Top News, Reflections from President Nolan, Featured.

 Releasing Toxic Relationships as Self Care Strategy by jim nolanSometimes you find that you have toxic people in your life.
 Maybe it is more accurate to say “Toxic Relationships", since, as we will see, we are part of the dance too.
 Anyway, they may or may not be just fine for somebody else’s life, but…